terra-quantum-public/tq42-pqc-oss/docs/keys/pbkdf2.md

 *   `key_length`: The length of the key buffer.
 *   `master_key`:  Buffer for storing the derived key.
 *   `master_key_length`: Define the length of the master key to be derived.
 *   `salt`: Salt value used in file encryption.
-It’s recommended to use a constant specific to the application for enhanced security.
+It's recommended to use a constant specific to the application for enhanced security.
 *   `salt_length`: The length of the salt.
 *   `iterations`: Number of iterations, positive integer value.